AdguardTeam/KnowledgeBase/docs/adguard-for-safari/solving-problems/rule-limit.md

 ## Safari content blocker rule limit

-Safari Content Blocker functionality is an indispensable tool for ad-blocking in Safari: it gives a way to apply filtering rules to pages accessed in Safari.
-Currently, as stated in the Safari Content Blocking API documentation, up to 150k rules is allowed in one content blocker.
+AdGuard for Safari uses the Content Blocking API to apply filtering rules to pages in the Safari browser.
+Currently, a maximum of 150,000 rules are allowed for each content blocking extension.

 AdGuard for Safari has 6 content blockers: